About the course

-Performance at interview(s)
+Performance at interview

 Interviews are normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-WildCRU has an on-site library developed specifically for the needs of the postgraduate diploma students covering comprehensively material relevant to the course.
+WildCRU has an on-site library developed specifically for the needs of the postgraduate diploma students covering comprehensive material relevant to the course.
 Depending on your research projects, you may need to use other libraries as well.
 Oxford University has a large number of libraries and you will have accessed to all those managed by Oxford University Library Services (OULS), including the Radcliffe Science Library (RSL) and the Rewley House Continuing Education Library.
 Oxford University libraries subscribe to a large number of electronic resources which will be available to you for the duration of the course.
 These resources include specialist indexes and databases, electronic news services, electronic reference books, statistical information and other full text resources.
 Oxford also subscribes to a large number of electronic journals.